harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-io-stress.md

 ---

 It is a chaos fault that causes disk stress on the application pod.
 This fault:
-- Aims to verify the resiliency of applications that share this disk resource for ephemeral or persistent storage purposes.
+- Aims to verify the resiliency of applications that share this disk resource for ephemeral or persistent storage.

 :::tip Fault execution flow chart
 ![Pod IO Stress](./static/images/pod-stress.png)